ASTR 3800 DATA ANALYSIS AND COMPUTING

 HOMEWORK: There will be homework assignments on a regular basis.
 They will be graded and will count toward your course grade.
 Doing these problems is the core of the course.
 By working through the problems you will become facile with applications programming.

-PROJECT: Several weeks into the course, after you have a basic idea of what Python can do, you will need to choose some kind of project.
+PROJECT: Before Spring Break you will need to choose some kind of project.
 The project will involve writing a system of linked Python procedures that will be useful in some context.
 For example: a statistical analysis package, or a photo image analysis system, or an astronomy simulation system.
 The project will be due after Spring Break and no later than the last day of class.

 COURSE GRADE: Your grade will be based upon the homeworks grades and the project grade in roughly equal proportion.
 Precise balance will be announced mid-semester.